-Ride or Die (adj)– Originally a term that bikers used, ride or die is used in American Spoken English to refer to best friend, lover or partner.
+Ride or Die – (adj) Originally a term that bikers used, ride or die is used in American Spoken English to refer to best friend, lover or partner.
 For example, you can say, “Jimmy and I have gone through some stuff but she is my ride or die”

-Dope – (adj) A general word that describe anything or anyone as being very fun, exciting, or cool.
+Dope – (adj) A general word that describes anything or anyone as being very fun, exciting, or cool.
 For example, you can say “Kevin is fun to hangout with.
 He is dope”.

-While it can be used to describe a person, it is most often used in American slang English to describe experiences or things that someone thinks is amazing.
+sick – (adj) You would think this word has a negative connotation, however, ‘sick’ is similar in meaning to, “very exciting!”, “amazing!”, etc. While it can be used to describe a person, it is most often used in American slang English to describe experiences or things that someone thinks is amazing.

 Awesome – (adj) The use of the word ‘awesome’ in American language has received a lot of attention lately.
 While the word actually means ‘exciting’ or ‘awe inspiring’, it is very frequently used as a sarcastic phrase to sum up just about any emotion – negative or positive.

 Nada – (pronoun) Used instead of the word, “nothing”.
 However, it is generally used as the answer to a question rather than in the middle of a sentence.

 Brah – (pronoun) Brah is another way of saying “are you serious” in Conversational American speaking.

 On point – (adj) On point is a colloquial way of saying that something or someone is attractive or fashionable.
 For example, you can say, “Her makeup was on point”

 On fleek – (adj) On fleek is another way of saying something or someone is attractive or fashionable.
-If you are hanging out with someone who uses a lot of slang, you might hear them so “Yo brows are on fleek” – which means your eye brows look great!
+If you are hanging out with someone who uses a lot of slang, you might hear them so “Yo brows are on fleek” – which means your eyebrows look great!

 Hitched – (verb, adj) In slang, ‘hitched’ means two people have married.